Yefeng0920/heterogeneity_guide/README.md

-# A pluralistic framework for measuring and stratifying heterogeneity in meta-analyses
+# A pluralistic framework for measuring, interpreting and stratifying heterogeneity in meta-analysis

 ## Overview

-This is a repository containing the data and code for reproducing results from computationally reproducing results from
+This is a repository containing the data and code for the illustration of the case studies from

-> Yefeng Yang, Malgorzata Lagisz, Shinichi Nakagawa.  pluralistic framework for measuring and stratifying heterogeneity in meta-analyses.
-EcoEvoRxiv, 2023.
+>  Anonymized.
+A pluralistic framework for measuring, interpreting and stratifying heterogeneity in meta-analysis.
+2023.

 ## Structure